How to Write Effective Spanish and French Lesson Plans, Simplified

 Agh!
 I’m so overwhelmed!

-Using “Can-Do Statements” is helpful in finding objectives and you should definitely know your State Content Standards.
-However, consider my simplified version: Embed culture (with comparisons of students’ own and that of Spanish-speaking countries) and knowledge of other subjects matters; assign tasks requiring the use of the target language outside the classroom; and provide opportunities for students to read, write, speak and listen to authentic resources, not necessarily in every lesson.
+Using “Can-Do Statements” helps you find objectives and you should know your State Content Standards.
+However, if you don’t have hours to plow through your state standards, consider my simplified version: Embed French and Spanish culture (with comparisons of students’ own and that of Spanish-speaking countries) and knowledge of other subjects matters; assign tasks requiring the use of the target language outside the classroom; and provide opportunities for students to read, write, speak and listen to authentic resources, not necessarily in every lesson.
 Now, let’s begin planning our daily lesson.

 If I don’t know where I’m going, I’ll never get there.

-First, what function do I want them to perform?
-This function should be part of a THEME or topic.
-Let’s pick “celebrities,” as an example, and compare some American stars to a few Spanish-speaking ones (Embed culture).
+First, what function do I want my students to perform?
+This function should be part of a THEMATIC UNIT, or topic.
+Let’s pick “celebrities,” for example, and compare some American stars to a few Spanish-speaking ones (Embed culture).

 For example, students will: Talk and write about famous Spanish speakers; write a comparison of American singers and Spanish singers; describe themselves and others orally and in writing; and write an essay describing the physical appearance and personality of friends, family members and celebrities.